-Recycled Island Foundation mostly works on the project Recycled Park.
-Recycled Park is the proposal to retrieve plastic waste from the river the New Meuse just before it reaches the North Sea.
+Recycled Park is the project to retrieve plastic waste from the river the New Meuse just before it reaches the North Sea.
 The plastics are recycled to give new value to the river.

 From the plastics we construct floating platforms for a new green environment;